Deltares/Wflow.jl/docs/src/user_guide/model-setup.md

   - wflow_sediment

-the Wflow plugin [hydroMT-wflow](https://github.com/Deltares/hydromt_wflow) of hydroMT can be used to build and analyse these Wflow model types in an automated way.
+the Wflow plugin [hydroMT-wflow](https://github.com/Deltares/hydromt_wflow) of hydroMT can be used to build and analyze these Wflow model types in an automated way.

 To learn more about the Wflow plugin of this Python package, we refer to the [hydroMT-wflow documentation](https://deltares.github.io/hydromt_wflow/latest/index.html).